command-tab/awesome-n64-development/README.md

 * [Online Disassembler](https://onlinedisassembler.com/odaweb/) - A lightweight, online service for when you don't have the time, resources, or requirements to use a heavier-weight alternative
 * [Compiler Explorer](https://godbolt.org) - Explore how your C, C++, Rust, or other compiled language code ends up looking after compilation
 * [mips_to_c](https://github.com/matt-kempster/mips_to_c) - An open-source MIPS decompiler, useful for understanding and reimplementing N64 games' behavior in C
-* [GEDecompressor](https://github.com/jombo23/N64-Tools/tree/master/GEDecompressor) - Decompressor for a wide variety of compression formats used across Nintendo 64 titles
+* [GEDecompressor](https://github.com/jombo23/N64-Tools/tree/master/GEDecompressor) - Decompressor for a wide variety of compression formats used across various titles
 * [asm-differ](https://github.com/simonlindholm/asm-differ) - A `diff` script for MIPS assembly
 * [decomp-permuter](https://github.com/simonlindholm/decomp-permuter) - A tool to randomly permute C files to better match a target binary